Why you can trust Gamble USA

 Sportsbook with Live & Flash Betting Options

-As I mentioned above, not every sportsbook has live betting options.
+Not every sportsbook has live betting options.
 Generally, the bets offered can vary wildly based on the sportsbook, the event, or even the state you’re in because of local gaming enforcement laws.
-Because of factors like this and the sportsbook’s live betting interface, I’ve decided to create a list of my top five favorite live betting apps in no particular order.
+Because of factors like this and the sportsbook’s live betting interface, I’ve decided to create a list of my top five favorite live betting apps.

 The following list has been chosen based on the number of live betting options available, whether or not they have flash bets, how good their user interface is for live betting, and how good their live odds are.
 If you’re new to any of the following sportsbooks, click on the link to sign up for a sportsbook account and use our promo code if necessary to get their welcome bonus: